 MEETING TIME: 7:00 PM MST

-TRIP MILES: 2 hour drive from Loreto to Lopez Mateos Marina on Pacific Ocean
+TRIP MILES: 2-hour drive from Loreto to Lopez Mateos Marina on the Pacific Ocean.

 PUT-IN: Panga boat ferry from Lopez Mateos Marina to Madalena Bay Whale Camp